codemagic-ci-cd/codemagic-docs/content/building/environment-variables.md

 ## Accessing environment variables from your application

-The next examples show how to place your Google Maps API key into an Android or iOS application from an environment variable.
-Doing it allows you not to store your secret key in the source code.
+The following examples show how to place your Google Maps API key into an Android or iOS application from an environment variable.
+With this approach you will not have to store your secret key in the repository.

-1. Add your key as an environment variable **MAPS_API_KEY**
+1. Add your key as an environment variable with the name `MAPS_API_KEY`

 ### Android

-2. Read your key from an environment variable to **build.gradle**
+2. Read the key from an environment variable to `build.gradle`

         defaultConfig {
             // Other values set here
             resValue "string", "maps_api_key", "$System.env.MAPS_API_KEY"
         }

-3. Read your key from a **build.gradle** value to **AndroidManifest.xml**
+3. Read the key from the `build.gradle` value to `AndroidManifest.xml`

         <meta-data android:name="com.google.android.geo.API_KEY"
             android:value="@string/maps_api_key"/>

 ### iOS (Swift)

-2. Read your key from an environment variable to **Info.plist**
+2. Read the key from the environment variable to `Info.plist`

         <key>MAPS_API_KEY</key>
         <string>$(MAPS_API_KEY)</string>

-3. Read your key from an **Info.plist** value to **AppDelegate.swift**
+3. Read the key from the `Info.plist` value to `AppDelegate.swift`

         GMSServices.provideAPIKey(Bundle.main.object(forInfoDictionaryKey: "MAPS_API_KEY") as?
 String ?? "")

 ### iOS (Objective-C)

-2. Read your key from an environemnt variable to **AppDelegate.m** as in the [example](https://github.com/flutter/plugins/blob/master/packages/google_maps_flutter/google_maps_flutter/example/ios/Runner/AppDelegate.m).
+2. Read your key from the environemnt variable to `AppDelegate.m` as in the [example](https://github.com/flutter/plugins/blob/master/packages/google_maps_flutter/google_maps_flutter/example/ios/Runner/AppDelegate.m).

         [GMSServices provideAPIKey:[[NSProcessInfo processInfo] environment][@"MAPS_API_KEY"]];